floriankulig/floriankulig/README.md

 ## 16 year old student coding in his freetime

-- 🔭 I’m currently working on some private projects
+- 🔭 I’m currently working on a freelance project
 - 🌱 I’m currently learning NextJS and StyledComponents
 - 🤔 I’m looking for help with the (german) software job market
 - ⚡ Fun fact: I like playing football